ruyd/Concentrate/README.md

 How About A Distration Remover for Content: Ad Mute, Banner and Social Comment Removal

-Concentrate endeavors to provide a cleaner and quieter browsing experience in a free and open source way
+Concentrate endeavors to provide a cleaner and quieter browsing experience in a free and open source way.

 Featuring:

 - Banner Ads and Comments Remover
 - Video Ad Mute with AutoSkip for Non-Premium YouTube Users
-- Clean NewTab Page with Hidden Goodies
+- True Dark-Mode Clean NewTab with Hidden Goodies
 - Speed Adjustable AutoScroll with Keyboard Shortcuts
 - FullScreen by Click and DoubleClick